An investigation of social tenants access to homeworking opportunities.

 When asked what the government and the Housing Corporation might do to make it easier for tenants to work from home, housing association respondents suggested revisions to the rules on space standards and under-occupation; better links between government policy on IT, education and social housing; changes to benefit and tax rules; and more encouragement for tenants to undertake homeworking.

-Nearly 12,000 homes in six neighbourhoods across England have received funding under the £10 million Wired up Communities programme, launched in 2001.
+Technology initiatives Nearly 12,000 homes in six neighbourhoods across England have received funding under the £10 million Wired up Communities programme, launched in 2001.
 However, these initiatives have so far emphasised online service delivery and training.
 Few have integrated attempts to support home-based employment and enterprise.

-For the 1.44 million families with children in social housing, the ability to use a PC for study in an appropriate space is an immediate concern.
+The educational impact For the 1.44 million families with children in social housing, the ability to use a PC for study in an appropriate space is an immediate concern.
 As government gears up to an IT-based curriculum, children are increasingly expected to do homework online from home, often from an extra room.
 It is well established that children who have use of a PC in a quiet room at home are more likely to do well at school.
 On this basis, children in social housing are likely to be increasingly excluded from educational advance compared to their counterparts in home-ownership.
 The scarcity of spare rooms in the social housing sector (especially for households with children) has not been considered for its impact on educational achievement.
 This is exacerbated by PC ownership: only 45 per cent of 7- to 14-year-olds from social groups D and E have access to home computers, compared with 71 per cent of C2s, 78 per cent of C1s and 85 per cent of ABs.

 Although 70 per cent of the housing associations surveyed said they allocated on the basis of need only - mostly under pressure from local authorities - a number had moved or were moving towards a more flexible lettings policy.